-The Draix-Bléone observatory is located in the Alpes-de-Haute-Provence, near Digne-les-bains, South-East of France.
+The Draix-Bléone observatory is located in the Alpes-de-Haute-Provence, near Digne-les-Bains, South East of France.
 Eight catchments with a surface of 0,0013 up to 34 km² are instrumented on the left (Draix site) and right banks of the Bléone river (Galabre site).
-Both are in a mountainous context (800 to 2300 m) dominated by sedimentary rocks and in particular Jurassic black marls very vulnerable to erosion (« black soils »).
+Both are in a mountainous context (800 to 2300 m) dominated by sedimentary rocks and in particular Jurassic black marls highly vulnerable to erosion (« black soils »).
 The climate is of the mountainous-Mediterranean type with an average rainfall of 800 mm/year, cold winters and intense summer storms.
 Land use varies along a gradient from non-existent soils to a forest cover recreated from the end of the 19th century by the services of Restauration of Mountain Land after this region had suffered of an agricultural over-exploitation.
 The visible gullies in the current landscape are evidence of this period of soil destruction.

 Starting year : 1983 then 2007 for Galabre and Bouinenc catchments